5l1v3r1/DNS-Hacker/README.md

 # Fun Things To Do
 1. Windows: Change victim hosts files or regedit remotely
 3. *nix based system, obtain /etc/shadow /etc/passwd /etc/services

+# Things to avoid
+1. Do not over due victims, wait 24 hours otherwise you will over load DNS queries because that will affect your DNS Client